sokanacollectiveCRM/frontend/README.md

 ```

 ## Code formatting rules

 We enforce the following rules across all of our code.
 Code that deviates is always flagged as an error.

-- Only `.jsx` files can have React JSX in them, and all `.jsx` files MUST have JSX in them.
+- Only `.jsx` files can have React JSX in them, and all `.jsx` files MUST have
+  JSX in them.
   Empty files are not flagged.
 - Always have semicolons at the end of expresions
 - Single quotes only
 - Line widths around 80, wrapping everything including prose
 - Code has a tab width of 2.
 Editor displays a tab size of 2.
 - Imports
   - Unused imports are not allowed
-  - Relative import paths are only permitted if the imported file is inside
+  - Relative import paths are only permitted if the imported file is inside the
-  the same directory.
-In all other cases, absolute paths only.
+    same directory.
+In all other cases, absolute paths only. `src` is the base
-  `src` is the base directory for absolute import paths.
+    directory for absolute import paths.
-  - Imports are bundled into 3 groups, in this order:
+  - Imports are roughly bundled into 3 groups, in this order:
     1. "react"
-    2. everything that doesn't fall into 1 or 3
+    2. third party modules (things that dont fit other rules)
+    3. absolute paths in `src` (begin with `common` or `pages`)
-    3. relative import paths
+    4. relative paths (begin with `.` or `/`)
   - Within each import group, imports are sorted alphabetically
-  - If importing multiple things from one file, items imported are sorted alphabetically
+  - If importing multiple things from one file, items imported are sorted
+    alphabetically
   - Imports that don't exist are not allowed
 - Plus the default rules in the following eslint plugins:
   - js plugin recommended